RealDoigt/Dew-Programming-Language-Specification/spec.md

 ## Comments
 Single line comments start with a hash symbol `#`.
-Multiline comments start and end with a cent symbol `¢`.
+Multiline comments start with the 2 cent digraph and ends with its inverted digraph `¢2` `2¢`.

 ## Identifiers
 Dew identifiers are user-defined names for functions, procedures, variables, modules and custom types.
 A valid identifier starts with an underscore `_` or any letter of the latin alphabet.
 Then the rest of the identifier can be any alphanumeric character or underscore.
 No matter where the character is in the identifier, the character can be lower case or upper case.